Overview

 Y <- climate_indices$AAO

-detail <- pcFullDetails(X, Y, E = 2, tau = 1, metric = "euclidean", h = 3, weighted = TRUE)
+detail <- pcFullDetails(X, Y, E = 3, tau = 1, metric = "euclidean", h = 1, weighted = TRUE, verbose = FALSE)

-predict_status <- detail$spectrumOfCausalityPredicted
+predict_status <- detail$causality_predict

-real_status <- detail$spectrumOfCausalityReal
+real_status <- detail$causality_real

 and real_status